 - Place this bucket inside the other intact (not drilled) bucket.
 Pour rock salt into the top bucket.
 Place the buckets in the area to be dehumidified.

 - As the rock salt pulls moisture from the air, it will collect in the bottom bucket.
 Dump liquid and replace rock salt in order to continue dehumidifying the area as necessary.

-is a product that will control high humidity in your home or greenhouse.
-It comes in a hanging packet or as a spreadable powder.
+DampRid is a product that will control high humidity in your home or greenhouse.
+It comes in a hanging packet, as a bucket or as a spreadable powder.
 As the crystals absorb the moisture, they harden and turn into a solid mass.
-Damprid is an easy product to find in stores and not too hard on the pocketbook at $5 or less.
-You will find it in most home repair and hardware stores.
-Damprid

 The white crystals are calcium chloride.
 This chemical compound is composed of calcium and chlorine and can be generated by limestone.
 The crystals are typically white or colorless, but small amounts of mineral deposits can cause the crystals to take on a faint rust color.

 DampRid is an easy product to find in most home repair and hardware stores and is not too hard on the pocketbook at $5 or less.
 This product is nice because you are able to monitor its effectiveness visually, which makes it extremely user-friendly.
 It is also self-contained, so no messes.